 He gets chips from the vending machine in the corridor but doesn’t offer them around, which is fine because I don’t like salt and vinegar anyway.
 On the TV, Zac Efron sings to a piano and the other girl who was his girlfriend for a while.
 My insides are lit in rows of candles and the Panadol is doing nothing, but it doesn’t matter because these are the minutes I need to remember, the minutes before they called us in and before we knew for certain, before he was right and I was void.

 High School Musical finishes and it is two o’clock in the afternoon and we are still sitting.
 I go to the bathroom and look at the red river delta and sit on the sink and clutch the inevitability in my hands and push it into the mirror.
-When I go back out, the woman with the round belly is not there but her companion is and the child from the slide, and they stand in the waiting room and their faces are so black they are invisible.
+When I go back out, the woman with the round belly is not there but her companion is and the child from the slide, and they stand in the waiting room and their expressions are so dark they are invisible.

 He eats his chips and watches High School Musical 2 and puts his hand on my knee for reassurance.
 It is three o’clock and the shifts change and I watch the new doctors come in, and in the middle of the doctor pack is the one with the ghost skin and the sunken eyes, and I recognise her from the time I had to go in an ambulance years earlier.
 I know immediately that this is the doctor who will deliver my bad news, not wrapped in a soft blanket but thrown from a car window and picked up by a convict later on.